What are generally accepted accounting principles?

 The main assumptions of generally accepted accounting principles are divided into four subsets, namely: business entity, going concern, currency, and time period.
 The “business entity” assumption assumes that the business operates as a legal and financial entity separate from its owners or from any other business.
 This means that all amounts shown as income or expenses on the financial statements are for the business only and do not include any personal expenses.

-See also What is a capital contribution? (with photo)
+See also What is an inflation premium? (with photo)

 “Business continuity” is the assumption that the business will operate for the foreseeable future.
 This is important when calculating asset values, depreciation, and amortization.
 The “unit of currency” assumption is that all listed securities use a stable currency and that any value in another currency is clearly listed.
 The “time period” assumes that all reported transactions actually took place within the stated time period.